pingcap/docs-cn/upgrade-tidb-using-tiup.md

 > **Note:**
 >
 > Before you upgrade the cluster to v6.4.0, make sure that the parameters you have modified in v4.0 are compatible in v6.4.0.
 For details, see [TiKV Configuration File](/tikv-configuration-file.md).
->
-> The following three TiKV parameters are obsolete in TiDB v5.0.
-If the following parameters have been configured in your original cluster, you need to delete these parameters through `edit-config`:
->
-> - pessimistic-txn.enabled
-> - server.request-batch-enable-cross-command
-> - server.request-batch-wait-duration

 ### Step 3: Check the health status of the current cluster